killparkinson/killparkinson-theme/README.md

 ## Design documentation

-The (design system)[docs/README.md] documentation covers how to build components and more.
+The [design system](docs/README.md) documentation covers how to build components and more.

 ## Getting Started